Can a telehealth GP help with osteoarthritis?

 Osteoarthritis is the most common form of arthritis.
 It involves gradual wear of joint cartilage and changes in the underlying bone, typically causing pain, stiffness, and reduced joint function.
 Knees, hips, hands, and the spine are commonly affected.

-Management is multi-faceted — weight management, physical activity, physiotherapy, pain management, and, where appropriate, specialist input for surgical options.
+Management is multi-faceted, with weight management, physical activity, physiotherapy, pain management, and, where appropriate, specialist input for surgical options.
 Early intervention supports better long-term outcomes.

 How a telehealth GP can help

-A NewDoc GP can take a history, order imaging, discuss pain management options, refer to physiotherapy or exercise physiology, and create a Chronic Disease Management Plan to access Medicare-rebated allied health sessions.
+A NewDoc GP can take a history, order imaging, and discuss pain management options.
+Where helpful, your GP can refer you to physiotherapy or exercise physiology, and create a Chronic Disease Management Plan to access Medicare-rebated allied health sessions.
 If surgical consideration is appropriate, your GP can issue a referral to an orthopaedic surgeon.
+For hands-on rehabilitation, a physiotherapist referral may be issued.
+Imaging requests can be sent via online imaging referrals where clinically indicated.

 References